henrlly/YourGuide/README.md

   - [DoorDetect dataset](https://github.com/MiguelARD/DoorDetect-Dataset)

 ## Dependencies
-Libraries used: playsound, gtts, pyaudio, peekingduck and SpeechRecognition, winsound, cuda 11.7, pytorch, ultralytics, pydub
+Libraries used: gTTS, PyAudio, PeekingDuck and SpeechRecognition, Winsound, CUDA 11.7, PyTorch, Ultralytics, OpenAL, playsound and pydub

 Install ffmpeg from https://github.com/BtbN/FFmpeg-Builds/releases/

-NOTE: peekingduck is buggy with python 3.10 and above, use python<=3.9.13
+NOTE: PeekingDuck is buggy with Python 3.10 and above, use Python <= 3.9.13

 Get dependencies with
 ```